 A Theory of Change can be used by any organisation, business or initiative.
 It can be valuable for a range of design and measurement needs – from mapping out small-scale service delivery models to designing an overall approach to systems change as described in this post.

 TIN’s Theory of Change Process

-TIN developed its Theory of Change in collaboration with IDinsight, a global advisory, data analytics, and research organization that helps development leaders maximize their social impact.
+TIN developed its Theory of Change in collaboration with IDinsight, a global advisory, data analytics, and research organisation that helps development leaders maximise their social impact.
 Over the last few months, IDinsight worked with the TIN team and its core partners to map out TIN’s vision for change.
 This process had three key steps: